jdjakub/papers/prog-2022/prog22-manuscript.md

 Conventional *modes of interaction* (\ref{dimension-modes-of-interaction}) include running, editing and debugging.
 For modern web services, running refers to operation in a cloud-based environment that typically comes with further kinds of feedback (logging and monitoring).
 The key design decision of Dark is to integrate all these different modes of interaction into a single one.
 This tight integration allows Dark to provide a more immediate *feedback loop* (\ref{dimension-feedback-loops}) where code changes become immediately available not just to the developer, but also to external users.
 The integrated mode of interaction is reminiscent of the image-based environment in Smalltalk; Dark advances the state of art by using this model in a multi-user, cloud-based context.

 \paragraph{Feedback loops and error response.}
 The integration of development and operation also makes it possible to use *errors* occurring during operation to drive development.
-Specifically, when a Dark service receives a request that is not supported, the user can build a handler to provide a response---taking advantage of the live data that was sent as part of the request.
+Specifically, when a Dark service receives a request that is not supported, the user can build a handler \cite{DarkErrors} to provide a response---taking advantage of the live data that was sent as part of the request.
 In terms of our dimensions, this is a kind of _error response_ (\ref{dimension-error-response}) that was pioneered by the PILOT system for Lisp\ \cite{Pilot}.
 Dark does this not just to respond to errors, but also as the primary development mechanism, which we might call *Error-Driven Development.* This way, Dark users can construct programs with respect to sample input values.

 \paragraph{Conceptual structure and learnability.} Dark programs are expressed using high-level concepts that are specific to the domain of server-side web programming: HTTP request handlers, databases, workers and scheduled jobs.
 These are designed to reduce accidental complexity and aim for high _conceptual integrity_ (\ref{dimension-conceptual-integrity-vs.-openness}).
 At the level of code, Dark uses a general-purpose functional language that emphasizes certain concepts, especially records and pipelines.
 The high-level concepts contribute to _learnability_ (\ref{dimension-learnability}) of the system, because they are highly domain-specific and will already be familiar to its intended users.